Health survival paradox: Potential bias

 Data collected from a research study in Denmark indicated that the paradox is likely due, in part, to selection bias.
-Women have higher preferences for absenteeism.
-On average, they are absent from work for health reasons more often than men, including when they do not have objectively worse health.
+Females have higher preferences for absenteeism.
+On average, they are absent from work for health reasons more often than males, including when they do not have objectively worse health.

-It may also be a possibility that under-reporting and selective non-participation of health problems, and delaying medical attention and treatment may make it appear that men have less medical problems than women.
-Misperceptions, such as women being more protected from cardiovascular diseases, may contribute to the morbidity-mortality paradox; women tend to have less aggressive treatment regimens, shown by having lower diagnostic angiograms and interventional procedures when compared to men.
+It may also be a possibility that under-reporting and selective non-participation of health problems, and delaying medical attention and treatment may make it appear that males have less medical problems than females.
+Misperceptions, such as females being more protected from cardiovascular diseases, may contribute to the morbidity-mortality paradox; females tend to have less aggressive treatment regimens, shown by having lower diagnostic angiograms and interventional procedures when compared to males.

-Researchers also suggest that because men have been shown to have an increased likelihood of suddenly dying, women may appear to have higher incidence of morbidity when surveyed in research studies; in other words, women tend to outlive men, and the women carry diseases that are counted as morbidity in studies while men die earlier from these morbidities and leave healthier male counterparts in the study, which makes it appear that they have lower morbidity than women.
-However, in a systematic review encompassing over 37,000 adults from developed and developing countries, this confounder appeared to be discredited since women experienced higher frailty index scores (used as a surrogate to measure morbidity) than males for any age group.
+Researchers also suggest that because males have been shown to have an increased likelihood of suddenly dying, females may appear to have higher incidence of morbidity when surveyed in research studies; in other words, females tend to outlive males, and the females carry diseases that are counted as morbidity in studies while males die earlier from these morbidities and leave healthier male counterparts in the study, which makes it appear that they have lower morbidity than females.
+However, in a systematic review encompassing over 37,000 adults from developed and developing countries, this confounder appeared to be discredited since females experienced higher frailty index scores (used as a surrogate to measure morbidity) than males for any age group.